 This is a moment of suffering.

-Suffering is a part of every human’s experience.
+Suffering is a normal part of life.